Menger Hotel

 San Antonio, Texas · Est. 1859

-The oldest continuously operating hotel west of the Mississippi River, opened on February 1, 1859, just steps from the Alamo.
-This grand hotel has hosted presidents, celebrities, and in 1898, Teddy Roosevelt recruited his famous Rough Riders from the Menger Bar.
-The hotel essentially sits on old Alamo battleground land, which may explain why it has accumulated at least 32 documented spirits.
+The oldest continuously operating hotel west of the Mississippi, open since February 1, 1859 — steps from the Alamo.
+Teddy Roosevelt recruited his Rough Riders from the Menger Bar in 1898.
+The hotel sits on former Alamo battleground, which may explain the 32 documented spirits on record.

 👻